Katharine Burdekin: Writing career

 Burdekin had a period of depression in 1938.
 Her friend Margaret L. Goldsmith tried to assist by giving her research material on Marie Antoinette.
 The outcome was a historical novel, Venus in Scorpio, co-authored by Goldsmith and Burdekin (as 'Murray Constantine').

 She wrote six further novels after World War II, none of which were published in her lifetime.
 These novels reflect her feminist commitments that became increasingly spiritual.
 Her unpublished manuscript, The End of This Day's Business, was published by The Feminist Press in New York in 1989; it is a counterpart to Swastika Night and envisions a distant future in which women rule and men are deprived of all power.
 This vision was also subjected to Burdekin's critique; she had little patience with what she called "reversals of privilege" and aspired to a future in which domination itself would finally be overcome.

 She wrote several children's books, including The Children's Country (titled St John's Eve before it was published in America) about a boy and girl who enter a magical world where children are more powerful than adults.

 Burdekin died in 1963.
 With the growing interest in women's utopian fiction in the last few decades, her work has been the object of considerable scholarly attention.
 Most early information about her came from Daphne Patai's research.
+Patai discovered that Burdekin wrote Swastika Night and other feminist speculative fiction in the 1930s that was published under the pseudonym of Murray Constantine.
+Patai was also involved in their republication.